chrisdenman/mandlebrot-wot/README.md

 - `MandlebrotColouring.wasm` which exposes the functions:
     - [iterationColouring](./src/MandlebrotColouring.wat) - for mutating iteration data presumably produced
       by `mandlebrotLine` into RGBA colours.
-- 'BoxScale.wasm' which exposes the functions:
+- 'BoxScale.wasm' which exposes the function:
   -  [boxScale](./src/BoxScale.wat) - for down-scaling images.

 Please follow the links above for more detailed information.